 Javier Escartin

 Hey!
 It's me, Javi, an engineer who loves proposals with 12+ years in the field.
-First, as an employee for big Government RFPs, then freelancing for technology companies, and now primarily focused on running DeepRFP.com, a kit of 15+ AI tools designed for bidding that I founded.
+First, as an employee for big Government RFPs, then freelancing for technology companies, and now primarily focused on running DeepRFP.com, a kit of over 20 AI tools designed for bidding that I founded.
 Oh!
-And I talk proposals all day long with the 2000+ professionals in my newsletter.
+And I talk proposals all day long with the 3500+ professionals in my newsletter.
 Join us to get top proposals stuff for free! ↓↓↓

-Join over 2000 pros for more proposals insights:
+Join thousands of pros for more proposals insights:

-At jescartin.com (owned by DeepRFP, S.L.U.), we will process your information in order to send you thoughts on proposals and technology, which could include the promotion of related products and services.
+At jescartin.com (owned by DeepRFP, S.L.U.), we will process your information in order to send you insights on proposals and technology, which could include the promotion of related products and services.
 You may exercise your rights of access, rectification, limitation, opposition, portability, or withdraw consent by contacting stuff@jescartin.com.
 Further details in the Privacy Policy.

 Hey!